-Cervical Disc Replacement in NYC
+Cervical Disc Replacement Surgery in NYC

 When a disc in your neck herniates, the disc material can place pressure on the nerves in the area.
 This can lead to serious neck pain that often radiates out to the arms and into the hands.
 Beyond the pain, this nerve impingement can lead to loss of function in the arms and hands.
 Dr. Albert performs cervical disc arthroplasty in these situations.
 As part of the procedure, he will remove the herniated disc and replace it with an artificial disc, eliminating the pain and returning function.